fabarea/vidi/README.rst

 A pid (page id) is necessary to be defined when creating a new record for the need of TCEmain_.
 This is not true for all records as some of them can be on the root level and consequently have a pid 0.
-However most requires a pid value greater than 0.
+However most require a pid value greater than 0.
 In a first place, a global pid can be configured in the Extension Manager which is taken as fallback value.
 Besides, User TSconfig can also be set which will configure a custom pid for each data type enabling to be fine grained::